Christchurch Economic Development Strategy

-The purpose of Christchurch Economic Development Strategy (CEDS) is to identify long term growth goals and priorities to 2031 that will create a stronger economy and better quality of life.
+The Christchurch Economic Development Strategy (CEDS) – first launched in 2013 and currently under review – identifies the city’s long term growth goals and priorities to 2031 that will create a stronger economy and better quality of life.

 Our vision for the economy of Christchurch is that in 2031 Christchurch is recognised as the best place for business, work, study and living in Australasia.

 To achieve the vision, by 2031 our goals are:

 - Christchurch has the best economic ranking against Tier Three cities in Australasia.
 Quality of living matches a Tier Two city in Australasia.

 - Total GDP has grown by 69 percent to $21.7bil (GDP per capita by 38 percent (2012-2013).

 - Exports to China have increased by 140 percent, reaching $719mil by 2031.